M-Devloo/Cutouch-shutter-actuator/README.md

 * T1 : This is the Timer 1 which represents the status of the `DOWN` part of the shutter.
 ** T1 is more of a guard check to disconnect the relay if the opposite relay is turned anyway.
 (To avoid damage to the shutter motor)
 * T2 : This is the Timer 2 which represents the EMK.
 If the relay is turned from "ON" to "OFF", this gets activated.
 Meaning it is not possible for the input to be sent to T0.
-** T2 actives when the relay goes "OFF"
+** T2 activates when the relay goes "OFF"

-* M56 is the simulated push button through RS232 AND for the touchscreen.
+* M56 is the simulated push button through RS232 & for the touchscreen.
 This acts as a physical button.

-> This logic is also duplicated for the "DOWN" but reversed as the UP button.
+> This logic is also duplicated for the "DOWN" but reversed according the UP button.
 For each room, the timers ID's gets increased by `3`.
-All the info can be found under: [shutter-timers.info](shutter-timers.info) on what they mean.

-This logic has been fully tested for over one year, with simultaneous up & down presses etc, ...
-So its pretty robust.
+> All the info can be found under: [shutter-timers.info](shutter-timers.info) on what they mean.

 #### Output logic